 We run several recurring features on the blog that maintain a particular format, and this section will be updated as necessary as new features are developed.

-Journal round-ups are posted every Monday at 12 p.m. (midday) London time.
+Journal round-ups are no longer posted according to a fixed schedule.
 When you volunteer to write a journal round-up, an editor will create a draft blog post from a template, which you can then edit in WordPress.

-Journal round-ups discuss whole issues of recently published journals.
-Round-ups should usually include at least two recent issues, which will be agreed with an editor when a contributor volunteers.
+Each journal round-up discusses one whole issue of a journal, which will be agreed with an editor when a contributor volunteers.
 Previously included issues, and candidates for upcoming round-ups, are recorded in our journal round-up log.

 In addition to the above, there are a number of steps that can be taken to help bring more readers to your blog post.